bclover/real-world-functional-programming-book/gitbook/part1/spot_the_impurities.md

 ## Node Middlewares

 Node was created and used long before `Promises` became du-jour in JavaScript.
 There are still many callback holdouts who swear by their [async library](https://github.com/caolan/async).
-This means most of the popular API and site frameworks such as [Express](https://expressjs.com/) and [Restify](http://restify.com/) all follow the Node middleware ways of arhcitecting and building plugins.
+This means most of the popular API and site frameworks such as [Express](https://expressjs.com/) and [Restify](http://restify.com/) all follow the Node middleware ways of architecting and building plugins.
 Middlewares hide massive side effects and are not pure.

 A basic API to get a list of suers in Express looks like: